francoiskroll/FramebyFrame/DOCUMENTATION.md

 * **exportPath**: full path to export file.
 It will create a pdf.
 Accordingly, exportPath must finish with .pdf.

+### appendRAWs(...)

+If tracking was interrupted (for example because of a powershut) and quickly re-started, this function allows to append the two RAWs.csv files into one.
+Naturally, it will not magically recover the missing frames, so there will be a gap in the data, but the appended RAWs.csv is compatible with other functions.

+Note, it will generate a YYMMDD_BX_lights.csv file using the filename of the first RAWs.csv (first ffpath given).
+For example, if user gives `ffpaths=c('~/.../230307_17_Pt1_RAWs.csv',
+                     '~/.../230308_17_Pt2_RAWs.csv')`, it will generate a file called _230307_17_lights.csv_.
+This is likely to overwrite the original YYMMDD_BX_lights.csv.

+* **ffpaths**: full paths to the two _RAWs.csv files to append.
+Make sure to give them in chronological order.

+* **exportPath**: full path of RAWs.csv to export to, e.g. `exportPath='~/.../230307_17_RAWsappend.csv'`

+* **dayduration**: day duration in hours.
+Default is 14.

 ### rawToMiddur(...)